GMykhailo/rails_admin/README.md

 [pledgie]: http://www.pledgie.com/campaigns/15917
 [flattr]: http://flattr.com/thing/799416/sferikrailsadmin-on-GitHub

 RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.
+This version of RailsAdmin doesn't require bootstrap-sass gem.

 ## Announcements
 ### [Action required] Security issue